Buck Smith

 Buck "Tombstone" Smith and Big Joe Haug in Oklahoma City, OK after his second fight of the night and traveling 170 miles from Wichita, KS where he fought Marco Davis three hours earlier.

-Buck Smith (born July 22, 1965) is an American professional boxer in the welterweight division.
-Although Smith has never been considered more than a journeyman fighter, he is one of boxing's all-time knockout kings with 120 KOs.
+Buck Smith (born July 22, 1965) is an American former professional boxer in the welterweight division.
+Although Smith has never been considered more than a journeyman fighter, he is one of boxing's all-time knockout kings with 121 KOs.

 Professional career

 Smith turned professional in 1987 without having ever boxed before.
 He lost his very first pro fight, when he volunteered from an Oklahoma City audience for a no-show.
 He fought someone named Ali Smith and received $50 for his troubles.
 He had 15 minutes to prepare and competed in street shorts and basketball shoes.
 Despite losing, Buck Smith managed to last the distance and from then on was obsessed with becoming a fighter.
 After the loss, Smith embarked on a long winning streak, fighting just about every week, albeit against very ordinary opposition in small Midwestern club venues.
 When questioned on the level of competition he was facing, Smith calmly responded: "I'm not fighting one bum a month, I'm fighting three or four."
 He would usually drive himself to fights in his red Honda Civic, with his manager (and lone cornerman) riding shotgun.
 Smith admitted that he used his heavy schedule to his advantage: his theory was that it was better to get paid to fight and beat lesser opponents than to spar against better ones for little or no money.

-All in all, Smith is officially credited with having boxed 224 professional boxing matches.
-Of these he won 179, 120 of them by knockout.
-He lost 19 and boxed to 2 draws.
+All in all, Smith is officially credited with having boxed 229 professional boxing matches.
+Of these he won 183, 121 of them by knockout.
+He lost 20 and boxed to 2 draws, and he also had 24 no contests/no decisions.
 However, it is possible that Smith had fought even more matches under different names, so it is impossible to truly say how many fights he really had.